jsmoriss/jsm-force-ssl/readme.txt

 **A simple, safe, and reliable way to force HTTP URLs to HTTPS dynamically:**

+No setup required!

-No setup required - simply activate the plugin to force HTTP URLs to HTTPS using native WordPress filters and 301 permanent redirects for best SEO.
+Simply activate the plugin to force HTTP URLs to HTTPS.

 **SIGNIFICANTLY DIFFERENT than other plugins of this type** (*in the best way*):